taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00b-redux-async-actions.md

 store.dispatch(showNotificationWithDelay('Todo created.'));
 ~~~~~~~~

 It is similar to the solution without Redux Thunk.
 However, this time you don't have to pass around the dispatch method and instead have access to it in the returned thunk function.
 Now, when using it in a React component, the component still only executes a callback function that it receives via its props.
-The connected component then dispatches a action, regardless of the action being synchronously or asynchronously, in the `mapDispatchToProps()` function.
+The connected component then dispatches an action, regardless of the action being synchronously or asynchronously, in the `mapDispatchToProps()` function.

 That are the basics of Redux Thunk.
-There are a few more things that are good to know about it:
+There are a few more things that are good to know about:

-* **getState():** A thunk function gives you as second argument the `getState()` method of the Redux store: `function (dispatch, getState)`.
+* **getState():** A thunk function gives you the `getState()` method of the Redux store as second argument: `function (dispatch, getState)`.
 However, you should generally avoid it.
 It's best practice to pass all necessary state to the action creator instead of retrieving it in the thunk.
 * **Promises:** Thunks work great in combination with promises.
 You can return a promise from your thunk and use it, for instance, to wait for its completion: `store.dispatch(showNotificationWithDelay('Todo created.')).then(...)`.
 * **Recursive Thunks:** The dispatch method in a thunk can again be used to dispatch an asynchronous action.
-Thus you can apply the thunk pattern recursively.
+Thus, you can apply the thunk pattern recursively.

 ### Hands On: Todo with Notifications

 After learning about asynchronous actions, the Todo application could make use of notifications, couldn't it?
-You can continue with the Todo application that you have build in the last chapters.
-As an alternative you can clone it from the [GitHub repository](https://github.com/rwieruch/taming-the-state-todo-app/tree/8.0.0).
+You can continue with the Todo application that you have built in the last chapters.
+As an alternative, you can clone it from the [GitHub repository](https://github.com/rwieruch/taming-the-state-todo-app/tree/8.0.0).

 The first part of this hands on chapter is a great repetition on using everything you have learned before asynchronous actions.
 First, you have to implement a notification reducer that evaluates actions that should generate a notification.